 Meetings were held sporadically until the 1950s, largely due to the devastating impact of World War II.
 However, from 1951 trustee meetings were held annually, eventually moving to twice-yearly.

 On 12th November 1952 Wilfred attended his final Trust meeting and he died four months later.
 His son, Kenneth Southall, became Chairman, followed by Henry Southall, Daphne Maw, Donald Southall and Mark Holtom.
-In addition to those mentioned in our current trustees page, the family members that have served the Trust over the years are as follows (years of service in brackets):
+In addition to those mentioned in our current trustees page, the trustees that have served the Trust in the past are listed in alphabetical order below (years of trustee service in brackets):

 Dr Kenneth H Southall (1937-1993)

 In the 1960s the W F Southall Trust became a registered charity in England and Wales (on 11th December 1963).
 In the same decade Wilfred's children, Gwen and Kenneth Southall, endowed their own grant-making trusts.
 However, both trusts later merged with the W F Southall Trust.
 In 1991 a remaining sum of £50,000 was transferred from the Gwen Catchpool Charity to the W F Southall Trust and, in 2000, the Kenneth and Phyllis Southall Trust was amalgamated with the W F Southall Trust, providing approximately 13% of the W F Southall Trust’s portfolio of assets.